skip to content

 Requests to change solicitor

 Your client may request a re-assignment to another solicitor during a grant of aid.
-In that case, he or she should write to the Commission giving the name and address of the proposed new practitioner, and brief reasons.
+In that case, they should write to the Commission giving the name and address of the proposed new practitioner and brief reasons.
 We will consider the request and will let the client know whether it is granted.
 Such requests are not granted as a matter of course but are considered individually.
 A re-assignment generally incurs further costs, as the new solicitor has to become familiar with the matter, and may have to repeat work done previously such as reading the file and taking instructions.

 Re-assignments are only possible where a grant of aid exists, so, for example, if aid has been terminated because the client will not accept your advice, they will not necessarily be granted further aid to receive advice elsewhere.